-In England basically, nothing has a taste, everything is super watery, imported and well toxicated.
-We have mangos, kiwis, berries, pineapple and all… Sometimes I even dared to say that okay, this orange is not too bad… or at least better than nothing.
+In England basically, nothing has a taste, everything is super watery, imported and well-toxicated.
+We have mangos, kiwis, berries, pineapple and all… Sometimes I even dared to say that okay, this apple is not too bad… or at least better than nothing.
 But the flavors I finally tasted in Mexico, oh gosh.
 I can’t even explain, you have to go and try it yourself.

 Michelada and my coconut